Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 If it's detected early enough, treatment can cure bowel cancer and stop it coming back.

-Unfortunately, a complete cure isn't always possible and there's sometimes a risk that the cancer could recur at a later stage.
+Unfortunately, a complete cure is not always possible and there's sometimes a risk that the cancer could come back at a later stage.

-A cure is highly unlikely in more advanced cases that can't be removed completely by surgery.
+A cure is highly unlikely in more advanced cases that cannot be removed completely by surgery.

 But symptoms can be controlled and the spread of the cancer can be slowed using a combination of treatments.